groff_diff(7) — Linux manual page

 • the count of consecutive hyphenated lines (set to zero).

-.fam [fml]
+.fam [family]

-the environment.
 See \F.

-.fchar c [["]contents]
+.fchar c contents

-.fcolor [col]
+.fcolor color

-.fschar f c [["]contents]
+.fschar f c contents

 Define fallback special character c for font f as contents.

-“special” request.
+declared with the “special” request.

-.ftr f [g]
+.ftr f g

 Translate font f to g.
 Whenever a font named f is referred